 Oculus Rift Experiment Simulates What Lag in Real Life Feels Like

-To make this so-called experiment work, four volunteers were mounted with Oculus Rift headset combined with a Raspberry Pi, a webcam, and noise-cancelling headphones to create an experience that simulates the outside world to be delayed between 0.3 seconds to an entire three seconds behind—the results are pretty entertaining, and hilarious.
+To make this so-called experiment work, four volunteers were mounted with an Oculus Rift headset combined with a Raspberry Pi, a webcam, and noise-canceling headphones to create an experience that simulates the outside world to be delayed between 0.3 seconds to an entire three seconds behind—the results are pretty entertaining and hilarious.

-Here is another video (below) showing the lag-experience from a first person perspective:
+Here is another video (below) showing the lag experienced from a first-person perspective:

 The creators of this experiment have turned their ad into a viral gold with over 4 million views on YouTube since its release a few days ago.
 Next time you attempt to do Zumba, go bowling, play ping pong, or cook breakfast try to make sure you are living lag-free.